notes toward an individualist form of government

 Only individuals have the faculty of choice.
 Choosing is necessary for life.
 Therefore it is a right.

 People choose in order to gain the good.
 Good is what serves the life of the individual concerned.
 An individual is the final arbiter of his own good.
 Only he can know all the facts and values involved.
 Only he can attain them.
-Errors in choosing are politically irrelevant as long as they within his rights.
+An error in choosing is politically irrelevant as long as it is within his rights.

-We acknowledge our need for freedom from each other so that we can sincerely be ourselves and be together.
+We acknowledge our need for freedom from each other so that we can be ourselves and be together.
+The alternative is isolation and war.

-Freedom is the quality of a society that stands against the initiation of force, both in its laws, defenses, judgments, and attitudes.
+Freedom is the quality of a society that stands against the initiation of force in its laws, defenses, judgments, and attitudes.

 - individualism